root-foundation/root/README.md

 1. Peak outcome grows superexponentially.
 2. Competition grows at least exponentially.
-3. Outcomes become more extreme superexponentially, across the board.
+3. Outcomes become more extreme superexponentially, across *all* activities.
 4. Number of economically viable activities grows superexponentially.
 5. Rate of displacement of winners grows at least exponentially.
 6. Absolute number of winners grows at least exponentially.

-Specificity in growth rates is critically important.
-Miscalculations in growth rates can lead to very different, sometimes even opposite predictions.
-In case you are unfamiliar with differences in growth rates (i.e., superlinear vs. exponential vs. superexponential) we recommend reading [our primer](GrowthRatePrimer.md).
+The _specificity_ of these growth rates matters.
+For example, misjudging the difference between _exponential_ and _superexponential_ growth can lead to very different, sometimes even opposite, predictions.
+In case you're unfamiliar with growth rates we recommend reading [our primer](GrowthRatePrimer.md).

 ## 1) Peak outcome grows superexponentially

-We value an activity proportional to the possibilities it enables — i.e., proportional to its _complexity_.
+We tend to value an activity based on the number of possibilities it enables — in other words, its _complexity_.

-Building Youtube is far more valuable than building a niche, genre-specific, video platform because Youtube captures far more possibilities.
-Similarly, building a general robotics company that can work for many domains is far more valuable than building a domain specific one because it enables far more possibilities.
+For example, building _YouTube_ is far more valuable than building a niche video platform.
+YouTube supports a vastly wider range of content, creators, and use cases (i.e., more possibilities).
+Similarly, a general robotics company is more valuable than one focused only on agriculture, because it can be applied across many domains, enabling greater possibilities.

-Since complexity grows superexponentially as we go up the tree, so will the peak value that can be created (i.e., the peak _outcome_).
+And since we’ve already seen that activity complexity grows _superexponentially_ as we move up the tree, the _maximum possible value_ — the peak outcome — will also grow _superexponentially_.

 ## 2) Competition grows at least exponentially

-We have already seen that activities become more similar the higher up we go.
-Since ability transfers more easily across them, so does competition.

-Furthermore, due to better training and resources, there will be many more people capable of competing at more complex activities, amplifying competition further.
+As we move higher up the activity tree, activities become _more similar_, which means that _ability transfers more easily_ between them.

+As activities become more similar, the same skills apply more broadly, meaning more people can compete for the same opportunities — leading to a much larger pool of competition.

+On top of that, better training tools and resources will allow _more people_ to reach the level needed to compete in complex activities, expanding the pool *even* further.

+So both the growing *similarity* between activities and the growing number of capable individuals drive competition to grow _at least exponentially_.

 ## 3) Outcomes become more extreme superexponentially, across the board

-Within _any_ activity, at any moment, a _smaller_ percentage of individuals will be responsible for a _greater_ share of economic value created — i.e., a _[power law distribution of outcomes](https://en.wikipedia.org/wiki/Power_law)_.
-Thus, the *median share* falls.
+Within _any_ activity, at any moment, a _smaller_ percentage of individuals will be responsible for a _greater_ share of economic value created — i.e., a _[power law distribution of outcomes](https://en.wikipedia.org/wiki/Power_law)_ — while the *median share* falls.

 Generally, outcomes become more extreme as the following increase: